Graduate Students

 Pronouns: they | them | theirs

 Mac Irvine is a queer writer, curator, and PhD candidate in Theatre & Performance Studies at Tufts University.
-Their interdisciplinary dissertation project, titled "Making a Clubscape: Space, Labor, and Performance. in Austin's Queer Nightlife" explores the gendered and racialized labor of identity, community, and movement making in nightlife and performance spaces in Central Texas.
+Their interdisciplinary dissertation project, titled "Making a Clubscape: Space, Race, Labor, and Performance in Austin's Queer Nightlife" explores the gendered and racialized labor of identity, community, and movement making in nightlife and performance spaces in Central Texas.
 Their scholarship has been supported by the Tufts’ Graduate School of Arts and Sciences’ Fung E.M.
-Humanities Summer Fellowship.
-Mac teaches courses on feminist, queer, and trans* studies and performance studies, and has developed open education resources as a pedagogy fellow at the Center for Black, Brown, and Queer Studies.
+Humanities Summer Fellowship and the Center for Black, Brown, and Queer Studies.
+Mac teaches courses on feminist, queer, and trans studies and performance studies.
 Mac is a regular curator and collaborator with Texas-based performers and organizers p1nkstar, Turito (f.k.a.
 Y2K), Thee Gay Agenda, and others.
-They have also worked with performance, educational, and nonprofit organizations including the Chicago Black Social Culture Map, Honey Pot Performance, Badgerdog, OutYouth, and The Austin Chronicle.
+They have also worked with performance, educational, and nonprofit organizations including OUTsider Festival, the Chicago Black Social Culture Map, Honey Pot Performance, Badgerdog, OutYouth, and The Austin Chronicle.
 In 2019, Mac received an MA in Women's & Gender Studies at The University of Texas at Austin, where their performance ethnography of queer nightlife creators in Chicago was recognized with the department's award for outstanding thesis.
 Mac received their B.S.J. in Magazine Journalism from the Medill School of Journalism at Northwestern University in 2014.

 Headshot of Sung-Min Kim